mrtovsky/footvid/README.md

 The recommended way of installing the full project is via [Poetry](https://python-poetry.org/docs/#:~:text=Linux%20and%20OSX.-,Installation,recommended%20way%20of%20installing%20poetry%20.) package.
 If Poetry is not installed already, follow the installation instructions at the provided link.
-Then, assuming you have alreadt entered the **footvid** directory, resolve and install dependencies using:
+Then, assuming you have already entered the **footvid** directory, resolve and install dependencies using:

 ```bash